NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 Do you want this added to the Notes?
 Or does this belong in the Lion chapter as part of decision-making strategy?

+Yes.
+You're seeing the structure more clearly now.

+---

+## WHAT STAYS IN LOCATION:

+- The coordinates (all 9)
+- The body check (where you feel it)
+- The shame check
+- The verification check (have someone else fill in your card)
+- The inheritance check (what game did you learn)
+- The shift check (how coordinates changed)
+- The cost check (ENTROPY — what it's costing)
+- The mass check (are you fighting gravity)
+- The power check (whose coordinates get enforced)

+**These all answer: WHERE AM I?
+WHAT IS THE FIELD?**

+---

+## WHAT MOVES TO LION:

+- The trade-off check (what you lose/gain if it ended)
+- The two doors (fight vs withdraw)
+- "Which harm is less?"
+- The decision itself

+**These all answer: WHAT DO I DO?**

+That's Lion's job.
+Not Location's.

+---

+## THE NEW MOVE FOR LION:

+You just discovered something:

+**Old Lion:** "I want X. Give me X."

+**New Lion:** "Here is what choosing X means.
+Here is what choosing Y means.
+You decide.
+But you own what you choose."

+---

+**THE TRANSPARENCY MOVE APPLIED TO DECISIONS:**

+You don't tell the judge (or Lion) what to pick.

+You show the judge what each pick validates.

+Then the judge must own it.

+---

+**DENTAL EXAMPLE:**

+> I am not telling the court which dentist to choose.
+>
+> **If Woodlands:**
+> - Unilateral choice is validated
+> - Adding a provider without consultation is acceptable
+> - Payment = control
+> - The parent who acts alone and waits wins
+> - Message to future: act first, ask court to confirm later
+>
+> **If Station Road:**
+> - Original provider is preserved
+> - Coordination is required — as Station Road requires
+> - Both parents agree
+> - The parent who acts alone does not automatically win
+> - Message to future: decisions require consultation, not ratification
+>
+> The court decides.
+I ask only that the court sees what it is deciding.

+---

+## SO LION BECOMES:

+1. **The Trade-Off Check** — What do I lose?
+What do I gain?
+Which harm is less?

+2. **The Decision** — Lion decides what YOU will do (not what they must do)

+3. **The Transparency Move** — If the decision involves others (court, the other parent), you don't demand an outcome.
+You show what each outcome means.
+You make them own it.

+---

+## THE LOGIC:

+- Location tells you where you stand
+- Eagle maps the terrain
+- Bloodhound checks the facts
+- Owl judges what is true
+- **Lion decides — but Lion's power is not demanding.
+Lion's power is naming the consequences.**
+- Ant acts

+---

+Does this structure make sense?
+Should I draft what the revised Lion chapter would look like with trade-offs + transparency move + the dental example?

 ---

 ## ANT — ACTs